ayushsaranGithuB/learn-typescript/src/tutorials/beginner/7_DOM_Manipulation/lesson1.md

 let valueX = knownButton.value; // This is allowed
 ```

+The non-null operator (!) is a kind of type assertion.
+It allows us to tell TypeScript that a value will never be null or undefined.
+It’s important to be careful when using the non-null assertion operator, as it can lead to runtime errors if the value is actually `null` or `undefined`.

 ## Explicitly Specifying Type

 By specifying the type of element TypeScript provides us with auto-completion of its properties in our editor and compile-time error checking, warning us if we try to use a property that does not exist for that element